Azure-Samples/data-migration-sql/PowerShell/sql-server-to-sql-mi-blob.md

 - A SQL Managed Instance with write access.
 You can create a SQL Managed Instance by following the detail in the article [Create a SQL Managed Instance](https://docs.microsoft.com/en-us/azure/azure-sql/managed-instance/instance-create-quickstart)
 - To have run assessment on the source SQL server to see if the migration to SQL Managed Instance is possible or not.
 - Azure blob storage with back up files.
-- Az.DataMigration Version 0.8.0 installed from [here](https://www.powershellgallery.com/packages/Az.DataMigration/0.8.0).
+- Latest version of Az.DataMigration installed from [here](https://www.powershellgallery.com/packages/Az.DataMigration).

 ## Azure login